tianocore-docs/edk2-BuildSpecification/8_pre-build_autogen_stage/82_auto-generation_process.md

 Optionally, the name of the flash image layout description (FDF) file and build options specific to the platform are also obtained.
-Parsing FDF file at this time is just for the PCD information which might be used by some modules, and merge these PDC values into the information set of PCDs in DSC file.
+Parsing FDF file at this time is just for the PCD information which might be used by some modules, and merge these PCD values into the information set of PCDs in DSC file.

 A PCD entry must only be listed once per section in the DSC or FDF files.